 Disposal of Used Car Seats

 Safe Kids Grand Forks offers a car seat recycling program.
-Donated seats are disassembled and parts are taken for recycling rather than to the landfill.
+Donated seats are disassembled and parts are recycled.
 Seats are collected at the Safe Kids office in the Lower Level of the Altru Clinic in East Grand Forks, 607 DeMers Avenue, East Grand Forks, MN.
-They can be dropped off Monday-Friday from 8 am to 5 pm just outside the elevator door downstairs.
+They can be dropped off Monday-Friday from 7 am to 7 pm just outside the elevator door downstairs.
 You may also drop seats off at any of our car seat check-up events.
 Please do not place car seats in dumpsters or on the berm during spring clean-up or any other time of the year.